asmaloney/gactar/README.md

 gactar version v0.4.0
 Intermediate file path: "gactar-temp"
 Generating model for examples/count.amod
-pyactr: Using Python 3.9.13 from /path/to/gactar/env/bin/python3
+ccm: Using Python 3.10.4 from /path/to/gactar/env/bin/python3
 	- generating code for examples/count.amod
+	- written to gactar-temp/ccm_count.py
+pyactr: Using Python 3.10.4 from /path/to/gactar/env/bin/python3
+	- generating code for examples/count.amod
 	- written to gactar-temp/pyactr_count.py
-vanilla: Using SBCL 1.2.11 from /path/to/gactar/env/bin/sbcl
+vanilla: Using Version 1.12.1 (v1.12.1) DarwinX8664 from /path/to/gactar/env/ccl/dx86cl64
 	- generating code for examples/count.amod
 	- written to gactar-temp/vanilla_count.lisp
-ccm: Using Python 3.9.13 from /path/to/gactar/env/bin/python3
-	- generating code for examples/count.amod
-	- written to gactar-temp/ccm_count.py
 ```

 You can choose which frameworks to use with `-framework` or `-f` like this: